 The new year is a great time of reassessment (well anytime is great to reassess aspects of our lives, but we frequently focus on it during the New Year period).
 It’s worth looking at your wardrobe with a critical eye, removing all the clothes that you never wear and then assessing what you have and whether or not they’re still working for you.
 If your favourite garments are looking tired and old, it’s time you refreshed them and found replacements so that you look modern, in-charge and in control.

-Fortunately I can help you find out which garments suit your personality and make you feel like the best version of you.
+Fortunately, I can help you find out which garments suit your personality and make you feel like the best version of yourself.
 The clothes that make you look and feel fabulous – so if you find it all too hard to figure out – feel free to give me a call!